Postgraduate Diploma in TA

 The Diploma training includes some personal development work.
 However, you are expected to undertake additional personal development during the course and opportunities will be provided for this.

-The examination for The Berne Institute’s Diploma in Transactional Analysis Counselling is normally taken at the end of three years’ post-Foundation study.
-The Diploma will be awarded on assessment of written work (two case studies of 2000-3000 words) and an oral examination of your taped work with clients.
+The examination for The Berne Institute’s Diploma in Transactional Analysis is normally taken at the end of three years’ post-Foundation study.
+The Diploma will be awarded on assessment of written work (as specified by the field chosen) and an oral examination of your taped work with clients.
 To be eligible for the final examination, you will need to have completed at least 360 hours of advanced TA training and have provided at least 200 hours of TA counselling to clients.

-Our Diploma course has been validated by Middlesex University for the award of their Postgraduate Clinical Diploma in Transactional Analysis Counselling.
-The training and final examinations for this Diploma are identical to those for The Berne Institute’s in-house Diploma.
-However, students wishing to take the Postgraduate Diploma will be registered with Middlesex University as well as with The Berne Institute; they also have to submit a number of written assignments for formal marking during the course.
-The duration of the PGCD course is 2 years (min.) of part-time study, with enrolment normally taking place in the third year of post-Foundation training.
+Our Diploma course has been validated by Middlesex University for the award of their Postgraduate Diploma in Transactional Analysis Counselling as an exit award from the Middlesex University MSc programme.
+The training and final examinations for this Diploma are identical to those for The Berne Institute’s in-house diploma.
+However, students wishing to take the Postgraduate Diploma will be registered with Middlesex University on the MSc programme as well as with The Berne Institute.
+The PGDip is not an award in its own right but is an exit award from the MSc programme.
+Students have to submit a number of written assignments for formal marking during the course.
+The duration of the PGDip is 2 years (min) of part time study, with enrolment normally taking place in the third year of post Foundation training.

 External accreditation (BACP)